MartinYordanov374/OnSpot/README.md

 - **Sessions**: Configured with 1-hour max age, `httpOnly=false`

 ### Database
 The database consists of 20 tables separated into 4 different domains: Users, Events, Posts, and Analytics.
+The database diagram below shows the structure of the database.
+It is normalized to 3NF.

 <img width="1451" height="609" alt="Screenshot From 2026-08-15 07-57-23" src="https://github.com/user-attachments/assets/73d2039d-37df-4c15-a300-0c0441614223" />

+Below is a description of the four domains.

 #### The Users Domain
 This domain concerns tables related to everything that directly affects the user: